 Emergency Orthodontic Care

 Most issues that involve braces or some other orthodontic device will not be so serious that they qualify as an emergency.
 At Nelson R. Diers Orthodontics, we care about your health and want you to call us immediately if you experience an injury involving your braces or orthodontic appliance.
-Below you will find descriptions of common issues that orthodontic patients typically experience.
+Below you will find descriptions of issues that you could experience during orthodontic treatment.

 Soreness Caused by Braces

-It's completely normal to experience soreness and irritation for a few days after braces have been placed and after they have been adjusted.
+It's completely normal to experience soreness and irritation for up to a week after the braces have been placed and after each adjustment.
 Soreness is not an emergency, but we understand that it can be uncomfortable.
 We recommend a low dosage of painkillers like Ibuprofen or acetaminophen to help relieve discomfort.
-Being careful with foods during times of sensitivity can help to reduce discomfort as well.
-Sticking to soft foods like soup, stews, gelatin, and mac and cheese can help a lot.
+Being mindful of the foods you are choosing during times of sensitivity can help to reduce discomfort as well.
+See our Food List here for suggestions on what to avoid and good ideas for softer foods to eat!

 What to Do If Your Braces Break

-Braces are made to withstand the intense forces of chewing food, but now and then you might experience some part of your braces coming undone.
-This is nothing to worry about, and it’s not an emergency as most issues can be easily fixed with a trip to our office.
+Braces are made to withstand the intense forces of chewing food, but now and then you might experience some part of your braces coming lose whether it be the brackets, wires or lingual arches.
+Usually, this is not an emergency as most issues can be easily fixed with a trip to our office or even at home with some instruction from Dr. Diers or a Clinical Assistant.
 Here are some common issues that can arise with braces.